itsunderscores/IPs-of-License-Plate-Scanners/README.md

 http://166.247.193.252:8080/cam1ir<br>
 http://166.247.193.252:8080/cam1color<br>

-You will need VLC Player to watch the streams.
+You will need VLC Player to watch the streams.<br><br>

 You can also use the following to view the Live Output:<br>
 <code>nc -v 166.247.193.252 5000</code>

 <hr>